Toyota Avanza: Indonesia

 The second-generation Avanza is available in three grade levels: 1.3 E, 1.3 G, 1.5 G, and 1.5 Veloz (replaced the S grade).

 On 15 May 2013, dual SRS airbags and front seatbelts with force limiter and pre-tensioner became standard in all Avanza models.

 The Avanza received its first facelift on 12 August 2015 with development led by chief engineer Kazuhiko Yamashita.
 The changes consist of a newer engine, where the previous K3-VE engine replaced by a 1.3-litre 1NR-VE Dual VVT-i unit, while the 3SZ-VE engine replaced by a 1.5-litre 2NR-VE Dual VVT-i unit.
 Other changes includes an updated front and rear fascias, interior colour, head unit and ABS/EBD as standard (previously only available on Veloz grade).
 The Veloz grade also received a 1.3-litre engine option, which can be equipped with either manual or automatic transmission.
 Drive-by-wire system became standard in all models.
 The "Avanza" branding was omitted in marketing materials for the Veloz grade.

 The Avanza received its second facelift on 15 January 2019 with development led by chief engineer Kazutoshi Sakamoto.
 The front fascia was redesigned with a split-styled headlights, while the side mirrors is shared with the F800 series Rush.
 The rear fascia also received an update.
-LED headlights became standard on all variants, along with shark fin antenna, updated alloy wheel design and interior colour, digital air conditioner controls, auto retractable outer mirror (for G and Veloz grades), keyless entry system with push start engine button (for Veloz grade), and revised suspension tunings.
+LED headlights became standard on all variants, along with shark fin-type antenna, updated alloy wheel design and interior colour, digital air conditioner controls, auto retractable outer mirror (for G and Veloz grades), keyless entry system with push start engine button (for Veloz grade), and revised suspension tunings.

 The GR Limited variant for the Veloz grade was launched on 9 August 2021, which also replaced the regular model.
 It came with a Gazoo Racing-branded bodykit, with black-coloured mirror cover and alloy wheels.
 No changes were made to the interior.
 Powertrain options also remain the same with 1.3-litre and 1.5-litre engines.
 Production lasted until October 2021 with 3,805 units sold.

 Transmover

 In November 2016, Toyota-Astra Motor introduced the Toyota Transmover (downgraded Avanza below the E grade) for fleet usage in the market.
 It also replaces the Vios-based Limo sedan for taxicab usage.
-After the 2019 facelift for the Avanza, the Transmover retained the previous front fascia while received improvements from the second facelift Avanza such as retuned suspension, digital air conditioner controls, and shark fin antenna.
+After the 2019 facelift for the Avanza, the Transmover retained the previous front fascia while received improvements from the second facelift Avanza such as retuned suspension, digital air conditioner controls, and shark fin-type antenna.

 Between November 2021 and January 2023, with the sale of the third-generation Avanza, the Transmover was the sole second-generation Avanza variant sold for fleet markets.